Gay Vietnam Travel

-Planning Your HolidayPurple Dragon offers all-inclusive vacation programs and unique side trips designed to help first-time visitors get acquainted with incredible Vietnam and help return guests peel back the layers of places they want to see again.
+Purple Dragon offers all-inclusive vacation programs and unique side trips designed to help first-time visitors get acquainted with incredible Vietnam and help return guests peel back the layers of places they want to see again.
 Creating the perfect adventure could not be easier!
-Our packages are all modular.
-Choose a destination and arrive any day.
+Choose your destinations and arrive any day.
 Add any extra sightseeing you like and your trip is tailor-made to suit your own schedule, tastes and budget.
-Your private tour includes personal guides, so you'll never be herded around on a bus with 40 strangers.
-Although we have already chosen the optimum amount of time to visit each place, you can extend your stay in any of our destinations.
-We use only LGBT-friendly hotels, of course, so you will not be subjected to scrutiny at the reception desk during your vacation in Vietnam.
+Your private tour includes personal guides, private transportation and gay-friendly hotels.

 It is easy to spend two weeks or more exploring Vietnam.
 If you have a week or less, however, and have never visited Vietnam, combining Saigon, Hanoi and Halong Bay is the best way to see and do the most.

 There are one or two gay tour companies in Vietnam and we are often asked to compare our services to theirs.
-We live and work every day in Vietnam, just as they do and we all specialize in LGBT visitors.
+We live and work every day in Vietnam, just as they do and we all specialize in LGBTQ visitors.
 Similarities end there.
 Our guides are highly experienced and licensed.
-They often use amateurs who have little or no experience, as well as guides we have terminated for very good reasons.
+The others often use amateurs who have little or no experience as well as guides we parted company with for very good reasons.
 They cut corners to make their prices cheaper, while we constantly fine tune what we do to make it better.
-Unlike Purple Dragon, they dabble in prostitution.
+Unlike Purple Dragon, some dabble in prostitution.
 Perhaps the most important difference is that Purple Dragon is owned and managed by Westerners who have a far higher standard for quality and efficiency.
-We have nearly 15 years experience with gay visitors to Vietnam and we think Purple Dragon is your best possible option.
+We have 20+ years of experience with LGBTQ visitors to Vietnam, and we think Purple Dragon is your best possible option.

 If you can only afford two nights in Hanoi, this program is perfect for you.
 It includes a full day city tour by "cyclo" (pedicab), lunch in a traditional restaurant, and an unforgettable performance of water puppetry.

 This is our most comprehensive Hanoi adventure.
-In addition to the features included in Hanoi Highlights you get an overnight trip (with two half days cruising) to spectacular Halong Bay, plus your choice of full day trips.
+In addition to the features included in "Hanoi Highlights" you get an overnight trip (with two half days cruising) to spectacular Halong Bay, plus your choice of full day trips.
 Six days, five nights.

 You will be pampered on this program with a Benz waiting for you at Noi Bai airport, a room at the historic Metropole Hotel, a city tour, and an overnight trip to Halong Bay, where you will live aboard a teak sailing boat.

 Journey to the edge of Vietnam's border with China to visit rustic Ethnic Minority tribal villages, experience colorful country markets, and do some easy trekking through the lush, green rural landscape.

 Explore Central Vietnam on this five-day program with two nights each in Hue and Hoi An.
 Hue, Vietnam's ancient capital, is full of history and magnificent architecture left by long-dead emperors.
 Hoi An is an idyllic village with narrow lanes, canals, four hundred year old buildings and one of the loveliest beaches in Vietnam.

 Four days and three night in Ho Chi Minh City, Vietnam's bustling economic capital.
 In addition to a full-day city tour, you also make a full day trip to the Mekong Delta with your private guide.

 Guests with less time may choose this two-night program that includes a full day city tour.
 Both of our Saigon programs also include a taste of the local nightlife.

-A former French Hill Station a few hours drive from Ho Chi Minh City, Dalat is known as the Honeymoon Capital of Vietnam.
+A former French Hill Station a few hours drive from Ho Chi Minh City, Dalat is known as the "Honeymoon Capital of Vietnam."
 The town is full of gardens, small farms, colorful markets and some odd things to see.
 Dalat is a terrific get-away because it is incredibly peaceful and surrounded by natural beauty.
 From there you can return to Saigon, or continue to Phan Thiet (below).

 While most of Vietnam's great beach are closed for business between October and April, Phan Thiet welcomes visitors 362 days of the year.
 It rains so seldom that there are vast sand dunes.
 Beyond the beaches lies a colorful fishing town with fresh prawns and even a bit of nightlife.